 - Key dates (publish, review, update, removal)

-It's usually a large table or set of tables in Excel or Word that you regularly update.
-It typically includes each page and asset on its own row, with important information in columns.
+They're usually a large table or set of tables built in Excel or Word that are regularly updated.
+It's helpful to list each page or asset in its own row, with important information in columns.
 This allows you to easily see everything you have and plan your next steps.
-Make sure to include a column determining how often you will review the content and then set reminders in your calendar.
+Include a column identifying how often you'll review the content and then set reminders in your calendar.

 You can use our content inventory template or create your own.